Having previously watched the movie Blackkklansman we feel that there are multiple avenues of discussion. This is a story of racial tension.

-We particularly wish to focus this discussion on the subject of identity and hair (that is of course afro-hair)!
+We particularly wish to focus this discussion on the subject of identity.
 While this film is set in 1970s, we want to highlight the similarities to the current time in 2022.

-- Yet Ron suggests cutting his hair whilst on the force.
-There is an element of ‘tokenism’ in this scene – Ron as the only, visible and representative Black person on the force, with the Chief responding to Ron, to keep his hair because he likes ‘the look’.
+- There is an element of ‘tokenism’ in the film – Ron as the only, visible and representative Black person on the force.

 - Assimilating and code switching are unique aspects of Black identity that cannot be related to by other races.
 More often than not, Black people are expected to display an ‘appropriate appearance’ and ‘appropriate feelings’ to adhere to social rules that have been set by the ‘dominant’ group that has the power – White people.